 At Lincoln Family Dentistry we often get asked this question.
 While we would love to give a quick “yes” or “no” answer; it isn’t quite that simple.
-Where you go depends on the type of injury you or a loved one has sustained.
+Where you go depends on the type of injury sustained.
+In our article we’ll cover:

 If you or someone you know has a dental emergency, most can be seen by an emergency dentist at Lincoln Family Dentistry.
 So that you can be a little more sure about where you to go in the event of an emergency, let’s look into various situations.
 These situations are those that are appropriate for treatment at the emergency room vs those that are good for a dental office.

 Life-Threatening or Traumatic Injuries

 When dealing with a life-threatening injury or serious trauma to the head or mouth; make sure that you seek treatment at the emergency room closest to you.
-If you are wondering what injuries are considered worthy of an emergency room visit, some of the most common are listed below:
+If you are wondering what injuries are worthy of an emergency room visit, common ones have been listed below:

 - Lacerations to the mouth or face that are deep and possibly in need of stitches

 - Fracture or dislocation of the jaw

 - Discomfort and swelling of the face most likely caused by an abscess or infection that is making it difficult to swallow or breathe

 Minor Dental Emergencies

-While you may be experiencing a great deal of discomfort, and even have some minor swelling, not all dental emergencies require a hospital visit.
-In fact, your emergency dentist at Lincoln Family Dentistry is better equipped to treat the condition behind your discomfort.
+While you may be experiencing a great deal of discomfort, and possibly swelling, not all dental emergencies require a hospital visit.
+In fact, your emergency dentist at Lincoln Family Dentistry can better treat dental discomfort.
 An emergency room visit can sometimes offer no more than a “band-aid.”
 Some common minor dental emergencies seen by your dentist are:

 - An avulsed (knocked out) tooth

 - Discomfort in a tooth or minor swelling of the face typically caused by infection

 - Teeth that are broken or cracked